lawrips/marimo/readme.md

 # New in 1.5
 Major update in 1.5 including changes:
-* Support for Postman tests (currently in beta as it relies on a beta version of Newman - not for production yet)
+* Support for Postman tests (not for production yet as it relies on a beta version of Newman)
-* Now reads all tests recursively in the specified directory (e.g. all tests in subfolders under ./resources will be loaded at startup)
+* Now recursively loads all tests in the directory specified in the constuctor (by default ./resources)
-* Tests can now be added individually (e.g. marimo.addTest('./myfolder/mytest.js')
+* Tests can now be added individually at runtime (e.g. marimo.addTest('./myfolder/mytest.js')
 * Further stability improvements, bug fixe, etc

 # Features